Jbleezy/BO2-Reimagined/README.md

 ### AN-94
 * Increased weapon cost from 1200 to 1500
+* Unupgraded: decreased stock ammo from 300 to 240
 * Upgraded: decreased stock ammo from 600 to 450

 ### FAL OSW